 Shea butter is a deep moisturizer highly compatible with sensitive skin.
 In one study, it was shown to improve skin health in children and adults with dermatitis and eczema.

-Its high concentration of fatty acids, including stearic acid, help lock in moisture in your skin.
+Its high concentration of fatty acids, including stearic acid, helps lock in moisture in your skin.
 Shea butter is also used to help fade scars and reduce blemishes thanks to its natural skin-repairing properties.

 4. Vitamin E Oil

-Vitamin E is an antioxidant, and the use of vitamin E oil on skin has been shown to protect against free radical damage.
+Vitamin E is an antioxidant, and the use of vitamin E oil on the skin has been shown to protect against free radical damage.